Flash flooding displaces 1600 families in Belize

 “Children are already showing signs of rashes and skin irritation from walking in flood waters,” said Rana Flowers.
 “The lack of safe drinking water and the risk of contamination within that polluted environment constitute the main threat to the health of the population especially for infants and young children who are most at risk of water born diseases.”

-Many of those affected by the storm, particularly children, are experiencing distress.
+Many of those affected by the storm, particularly children, are experiencing trauma.
 As they deal with their fears they are also struggling with the disruption to their daily lives, the loss of all their household items, equipment, personal belongings and the physical damage to their homes.
 The fact that many people now live in congested settings is a further source of stress and if not addressed immediately may contribute to violence and abuse, especially against women and children who constitute almost 75 per cent of the affected population.

-One school has been destroyed by the rampaging waters and two others smaller schools have lost all their equipment and supplies, including books, computers, etc. The vocational training school in this area also suffered considerable water damage and is now unusable.
+One 11 classroom school has been destroyed by the rampaging waters and two others smaller schools have lost all their equipment and supplies, including books, computers, etc. The vocational training school in this area also suffered considerable water damage and is now unusable.
 School buildings have also been doubling as hurricane shelters and a number of families remain in shelters resulting in the continued disruption of classes in the affected areas.
 Immediate, long-term support is urgently needed to re-establish educational services for over 500 children at the primary level.